5cover/psdc/docs/Done.md

 This means we could associate symbol tables with such nodes by having them implement an interface, like `ScopedNode`

-Now in semantic analysis we can populate these symbol tables and consume them in the code generator.
+Now in static analysis we can populate these symbol tables and consume them in the code generator.

 ## ~~Node~~ Symbol equality